-Persistent drought conditions may result in reduced overall nutritional carrying capacity of the landscape.
+Persistent drought conditions reduce water availability and may result in reduced overall nutritional carrying capacity of the landscape.
 There may be resulting shifts in migration strategies that result in higher deer densities on summer range and current winter range abandonment.

-• State Action: Fully analyze existing legacy data, if available, using new BBMM methods to establish baseline migration activities.
-Develop ongoing monitoring activities to monitor potential shifts in migration strategies and adapt management as needed.
+- State Action: Fully analyze existing telemetry data, if available, using new BBMM methods to establish baseline migration activities.
+Develop ongoing monitoring activities to monitor potential shifts in migration strategies and adapt management as needed. - Collaborative Action: Provide or maintain existing water development (guzzler) to combat arid conditions and lack of water sources.

 Increasing development and fragmentation of available winter and migratory habitats in the area is an ongoing threat.
-Nevada does not have an equivalent to the California Environmental Quality Act (CEQA) or the California Endangered Species Act (CESA), processes that can limit or mitigate development.
-As Reno expands, winter range is being heavily developed.
-Critical ranges and corridors must be identified and protected.
+Nevada does not have an equivalent to the California Environmental Quality Act (CEQA) or the California Endangered Species Act (CESA) processes that can limit or mitigate development.
+Critical ranges and corridors must be identified and protected as winter range is being heavily developed.

-• Collaborative Action: In coordination with NDOW, explore options to conserve priority winter and summer habitats, stopovers, and migration routes.
+Collaborative Action: In coordination with Nevada Department of Wildlife (NDOW), explore options to conserve priority winter and summer habitats, stopovers, and migration routes.